Egg Roll in a Bowl

 • Swap the Protein: Ground chicken, pork, or even crumbled tofu all work well.

-• Use Shredded Cabbage & Carrots: In place of a bag of coleslaw mix, use a combination of 4 cups shredded cabbage plus 1 cup shredded carrots.
+• Use Shredded Cabbage & Carrots: Instead of a bag of coleslaw mix, use 4 cups shredded cabbage plus 1 cup shredded carrots.

 Add Extra Veggies: Bell peppers, mushrooms, or snap peas can stretch the meal and boost nutrition.